Edinburgh town walls: King's Wall

 The King's Wall is first recorded in 1427, in a title deed which refers to the wall as the property boundary.
 In 1450, King James II issued a charter permitting the burgesses of Edinburgh to defend their town, as follows:

 In a further royal charter of 28 April 1472, King James III ordered the demolition of houses built on or outside the King's Wall, which were hampering efforts to strengthen the defences.
 Edinburgh was thus one of only three Scottish towns to have medieval stone walls, the others being Stirling and Perth, though other towns had earth walls or palisades.

-The early wall had two ports: the Upper Bow or Over-Bow, in the vicinity of what is now Victoria Street, and the Nether Bow, on the Royal Mile near Fountain Close, which was located near around 46 m further west than the later structure.
+The early wall had two ports: the Upper Bow or Over-Bow, in the vicinity of what is now Victoria Street, and the Nether Bow, on the present Royal Mile near Fountain Close, which was located near around 46 m further west than the later structure.
 In addition, posterns (side gates) were provided, for example at Gray's Close.
 The alignment of the wall was irregular, as existing property boundaries or walls were reinforced to form a defence.

 Archaeological evidence

-The wall was thought to have run along the south side of the Royal Mile, above the Cowgate, from the slope of the Castle Hill in the west, almost as far as the modern St Mary's Street in the east, where it turned to cross the Royal Mile.
+The wall was thought to have run along the south side of what is now the Royal Mile, above the Cowgate, from the slope of the Castle Hill in the west, almost as far as the modern St Mary's Street in the east, where it turned to cross the High Street.
 However, excavations in the 2002-2004 by Headland Archaeology in the Cowgate, in advance of a housing development, found what is thought to be remains of the King's Wall.
-This discovery pushes the southern boundary of the wall significant further south, down on to the Cowgate.
+This discovery pushes the southern boundary of the wall significantly further south, down on to the Cowgate.
 This discovery, plus the discovery of a massive fortification ditch at the excavations of St Patrick’s Church has led the archaeologists to believe that large portions of the medieval town defences were situated along the north side of the Cowgate and not halfway up the slope.